ImAndr0meda/ImAndr0meda/README.md

-- 👋 Hi, I’m @ImAndr0meda or André Rodrigues, I am from Portugal and I am a student/worker in some organizations
+- 👋 Hi, @ImAndr0meda or André Rodrigues, I am from Portugal and I am a student/worker in some organizations
 - 👀 I’m interested in learning everything!
 I am new to this programming field so I do not have anything specific that I am interested
 - 🌱 I’m currently learning the Harvard CS50, Introduction to Computer Science!
 - 💞️ I’m looking to collaborate on meaningful projects